Is The Blue Lagoon (Iceland) Still Worth Visiting 2024?

 3. Go During The Winter

-Honestly, I think what made the experience so worthwhile was that we went during the winter when it’s brutally cold.
-Coupled with putting it at the end of our trip when we had already spent a week freezing and trekking and you can see how the 40-42 °C water was the best gift we could have given to our bodies.
+Honestly, I think what made the experience so enchanting was that we went during the winter when cold out.
+After spending a week freezing and trekking in the snow, the 40-42 °C water was the best gift we could have given to our bodies.

-It’s also extra atmospheric with the clouds in the snow all around you.
-It was actually snowing while we were in the water, and that was just a magical and truly unique experience.
+The Blue Lagoon is extra atmospheric with the clouds and snow around you.
+It actually snowed while we were in the water, and that was just a magical thing to experience.

 I’m sure it’s nice in the summer too, but I can’t imagine I would enjoy it nearly as much, especially with the even larger crowds.
 And perhaps that’s one more reason why people are divided about this place.